Pendleton Monument

 Major General Pendleton died in February 1942 during the early days of World War II, while the Marine Corps was negotiating the purchase of Rancho Santa Margarita y Las Flores which would become the world’s largest amphibious training base.
 Because of his visionary foresight in championing a permanent Marine Corps presence in Southern California and his greatly admired military and personal qualities, the Marine Corps named the new base in his honor.

-Read more about General Pendleton in the CPHS Groundbreaker newsletter
+Read more about General Pendleton and the construction and dedication of Pendleton Monument in the CPHS Groundbreaker newsletter

 Monument Artist – Scott Streadbeck